Condensation depends on various factors, most importantly humidity and surface temperature.

 Relative humidity always depends on room temperature.
 As soon as humidity hits 100% condensation will occur.
-For example when air at 20°C and 50% humidity hits a surface below 10°C condensation will occur.
-See our infograph for further information.
+For example, when air at 20°C and 50% humidity hits a surface below 10°C condensations will occur.
+See our infographic for further information.

 Tests have shown that the surface temperature of a typical window pane can drop down to a mere 6°C along the edges of the window, while the center of the glass pane can still be at 19°C. That is the main reason for condensation water to form along the edges of the window.